phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 in a simple web interface at [build.phonegap.com](http://build.phonegap.com).
-If you use PhoneGap&nbsp;Build, you don't need to install and maintain local SDK tools, and can expect to update projects smoothly.
+If you use PhoneGap&nbsp;Build, you don't need to install and maintain local SDK tools for several mobile platforms, and can expect to update projects smoothly.

 PhoneGap&nbsp;Build offers three basic development options: